• Skip to primary navigation

 This recipe works on so many levels.
 These cauliflower fritters are cheesy, a crowd pleaser, keep well in the fridge, and have just the right level of flavor for sensitive kid palates but are still complex enough for adults to love.

-Healthy cauliflower patties work as an appetizer, side dish or snack too.
+This dish works as an appetizer, side dish or a snack.
 You can serve them with the dipping sauce as an appetizer before or with dinner or keep them in the fridge for a healthy veggie loaded snack on the go.

-They’re light yet absolutely loaded with protein from the almond flour, cheese, egg and cauliflower so you don’t need to pair with another protein source.
-This makes them great for Keto or other high fat and protein diets or just for anyone that likes to eat healthy or get more veggies in their diet.
+They’re light yet absolutely loaded with protein from the almond flour, cheese, egg and cauliflower.
+You don’t need to pair them with another protein source.
+This makes them great for Keto or other high fat and protein diets.
+Or, just for anyone that likes to eat wholesome, real food ingredients and/or wants more veggies in their diet.

 overhead picture of three plates with cauliflower patties on them on a blue background